Graylog2/se-poc-docs/src/On Prem POC/RHEL9/readme.md

 These documents provide simple and concise instructions for installing Graylog and all required dependencies.

+These instructions apply for RHEL 9 distros such as Rocky and Alma.
+While these instructions should work on any RHEL distro, they have only been tested and validated against Rocky 9 and Alma 9.

 The documents should be followed in this order:

 1. [Installing Opensearch](installing%20opensearch.md)